tonyho1992/wax/_posts/1-1-1-candlemaking.md

 and other stuff that people already expect, and it has a lot of code that hooks up with [TileStream](http://mapbox.com/tilestreawm).

-But that's not everything - there are crazier, potentially interesting things that Wax doesn't do, and that you might want to do.
+But that's not everything - _there are crazier, potentially interesting things that Wax doesn't do_, and that you might want to do.
 Thus, this is a document about writing stuff like Wax.
 It's really not that hard to do, this is just about trying to guarantee that it goes well.